panoply/liquify/web/readme.md

 # Liquify.dev

-Repository for the [Liquify](https://liquify.dev) IDE text editor extension/package tool.
+Repository for the [Liquify](https://liquify.dev) IDE text editor tool.
 The website is a static hybrid, built using [11ty](https://11ty.dev) and served up via [Netlify](https://ww.netlify.com).
-The production version of the site builds into the [website/public](https://github.com/panoply/liquify/tree/public).
+The production version of the site builds into the [website/public](https://github.com/panoply/liquify/tree/public) branch.

 ## Install

-If you're using this as a boilerplate or wish to contribute to the [Liquify](#) project, clone the repository and run `npm install` to install all dependencies.
+If you're using this as a boilerplate or wish to contribute to the [Liquify](#) project, clone the repository and run `pnpm install` to install all dependencies.

 ## Services